Fiction: Nighthawks

 That lady looks sick.
 Joe glanced up from a tray of half-empty saltshakers.
 What’s she doing out so late with that guy, anyway?
 She looks like she should be in a hospital or something….

-Joe shook his head and refilled the shakers without taking his eyes off the lady in the dark pink dress.
+Joe shook his head and refilled the shakers without taking his eyes off the lady in the pink dress.
 He was good at working and watching.
 He never spilled.

 Look at how she’s holding his arm, he thought.
 Like she’s gonna drown and he’s the only thing keeping her afloat.